darianstlex/efx-forms/README.md

 } from 'efx-forms/react';

 /**
- * For all Field hooks, before usage make sure field is registered in the form, or will be registered
+ * For all Field hooks, before usage make sure field is registered
- * on the next render cycle.
-Otherwise it will return empty non reactive store.
+ * in the form or will be register on the next render cycle.
+Otherwise
+ * it will return empty non reactive store.
  */

 /**